-The Association recorded a provision for income taxes of \$173 for the year ended December 31, 2018, as compared to a provision of \$252 for 2017 and reversal of provision of \$72 for 2016.
+The Association recorded a provision for income taxes of \$244 for the year ended December 31, 2019, as compared to a provision of \$173 for 2018 and a provision of \$252 for 2017.
 Refer to Note 2, Summary of Significant Accounting Policies, Income Taxes, of the Notes to the Consolidated Financial Statements, for more information concerning Association income taxes.